chipsalliance/dromajo/readme.txt

 4.4) Javascript version

-A Javascript demo is provided using emscripten.
+The Javascript version (JSLinux) can be compiled with Makefile.js and emscripten.
+A complete precompiled and preconfigured demo is available in the jslinux-yyyy-mm-dd.tar.gz archive (read the readme.txt file inside the archive).

 4.5) x86 emulator